FA500025Q0018 Snow Blower Engine Repair

 Description

 The Department of Defense, specifically the Department of the Air Force, is soliciting proposals for the repair of a Prinoth SW4S snow blower engine under contract FA500025Q0018.
-The primary objective is to replace the existing engine with a new short block, perform necessary disassembly and reassembly, and ensure the equipment meets all operational specifications.
-This procurement is crucial for maintaining the functionality of essential snow removal equipment in Alaska, supporting operational readiness in federal operations.
-Interested contractors must submit their quotes by March 27, 2025, and can direct inquiries to SSgt Gabriel Hughes at gabriel.hughes.1@us.af.mil or SrA Brian Chambers at brian.chambers.5@us.af.mil.
+The contractor will be responsible for replacing the existing engine with a new short block, salvaging parts from the old engine, and ensuring the equipment meets all operational specifications, including hydraulic system refills and ECU reprogramming.
+This procurement is crucial for maintaining operational readiness in federal operations, with a total contract value of $20,000.
+Interested contractors must submit their quotes by 12 PM AKST on March 27, 2025, and can direct inquiries to SSgt Gabriel Hughes at gabriel.hughes.1@us.af.mil or SrA Brian Chambers at brian.chambers.5@us.af.mil.

 Point(s) of Contact